 Group underwriting and reserving policies and procedures, and risk appetite statements are in place to limit insurance risk concentrations.
-There are also Centres of Excellence which aim to disseminate best practice and ensure a consistency of approach where appropriate.
+There are also Centres of Excellence which aim to disseminate best practice and ensure a consistency of approach across the Group where appropriate.

 The Group has an Insurance Risk Committee, chaired by the Group Underwriting Director, which is responsible for the oversight of the non-life insurance risks of the Group.
-The committee is supported by additional bodies such as the Catastrophe Risk Management Group which carries out close oversight of the catastrophe model outputs and the PSA Governance Committee which oversees PSA claims and the PSA reserving model.
-The Insurance Risk Committee reports to the GRC which provides challenge on the management of insurance risks and monitors overall risk exposure.
+The committee reports to the GRC, which provides challenge on the management of insurance risks and monitors overall risk exposure.
+There are also additional bodies such as the Catastrophe Risk Management Group which carries out close oversight of the catastrophe model outputs and the PSA Governance Committee which oversees PSA claims and the PSA reserving model.